pakcryptorg/pk_blog/_posts/2023-12-24-crypt-pulse.markdown

 ### Widely Spread Spread New Flaws of Wi-Fi Encryption ###
 *2023-12-02*
 ![WiFiExpl]({{site.url}}/{{site.baseurl}}/assets/images/pulse/20231202_wifi_expl.gif)
-Security researchers **[Schepers, Domien, Ranganathan, and Vanhoef](https://www.usenix.org/system/files/sec23summer_355-schepers-prepub.pdf)** exploited power-save features to trick access points into leaking frames in plaintext, or encrypted using the group or an all-zero key.
+Security researchers Schepers, Domien, Ranganathan, and Vanhoef exploited power-save features to trick access points into leaking frames in plaintext, or encrypted using the group or an all-zero key.
-They demonstrates how an attacker can override and control the security context of frames that are yet to be queued.
+In **[detailed report](https://www.usenix.org/system/files/sec23summer_355-schepers-prepub.pdf)**, they demonstrates how an attacker can override and control the security context of frames that are yet to be queued.
 This exploits a design flaw in hotspot-like networks and allows the attacker to force an access point to encrypt yet-to-be-queued frames using an adversary-chosen key, thereby bypassing Wi-Fi encryption entirely.
 The attacks have a widespread impact as they affect various devices and operating systems (Linux, FreeBSD, iOS, and Android) and can be used to hijack TCP connections or intercept client and web traffic.

 ### Timekeepers of the Future need Change ###